druglogics/ags-paper/docs/index.md

 ## Bootstrap Simulations {-}

-Now we would like to statistically verify the previous conclusion (that **topology parameterization** is superior to the other two and produces better predictive models for our dataset) and so we will run a *bootstrap* analysis.
+Now we would like to statistically verify the previous conclusion (that **topology is superior** to the other two parameterization schemes and produces better predictive models for our dataset) and so we will run a *bootstrap* analysis.
-Simply put, we generated **3 large pools** of calibrated to steady state models  ($4500$ models each).
+Simply put, we generate **3 large pools** of calibrated to steady state models  ($4500$ models each).
 Each pool corresponds to the **3 parameterization schemes** (i.e. it has models with either topology mutations only, link-operator mutations only, or models with both mutations).
-Then, we take several model samples from each pool ($25$ samples, with $300$ models each) and run the drug response simulations for the calibrated models and get their predictions.
+Then, we take several model samples from each pool ($25$ samples, each sample containing $300$ models) and run the drug response simulations for these calibrated model ensembles to get their predictions.
-Normalizing each calibrated simulation to the corresponding **random (proliferative) model predictions** (using a $\beta=-1$ as above) results in different ROC and PR AUCs for each parameterization scheme and chosen bootstrapped sample.
+Normalizing each calibrated simulation prediction output to the corresponding **random (proliferative) model predictions** (using a $\beta=-1$ as above), results in different ROC and PR AUCs for each parameterization scheme and chosen bootstrapped sample.
 See more details on reproducing the results on section [Parameterization Bootstrap].

 The following code is used to load the results from the simulations (we have already saved the result for convenience):